jimsyyap/golang_recipe/README.md

 # my golang_recipe

+"do one thing well".

-This serves as my golang toolbox.
-Use grep to scan through files and folders.
+You won't find monolithic code in here.
+Most of the folders have one or two simple concepts in code.
+This is my golang toolbox.
+Use grep to scan through files and folders for that screwdriver that might help...build complex, not complicated.
 This repository is updated on a regular basis.

 ## TODO